ctools/ctools/doc/source/about.rst

 In addition please add the following acknowledgment:

-   *This research made use of ctools, a community-developed analysis package for Imaging Air Cherenkov Telescope data. ctools is based on GammaLib, a community-developed toolbox for the scientific analysis of astronomical gamma-ray data.*
+   *This research made use of ctools, a community-developed gamma-ray astronomy science analysis software. ctools is based on GammaLib, a community-developed toolbox for the scientific analysis of astronomical gamma-ray data.*

 If the journal allows this, you can also include a link to http://cta.irap.omp.eu/ctools/ in addition to the above text.